MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 [-v|--version]
 ```

-The `release-cordova` command is a Cordova-specific version of the "vanilla" [`release`](#releasing-updates) command, which supports all of the same parameters (for example, `--mandatory`, `--description`), yet simplifies the process of releasing updates by performing the following additional behavior:
+The `release-cordova` command is a Cordova-specific version of the "vanilla" [`release`](#releasing-updates) command, which supports all of the same parameters (for example, `--mandatory`, `--description`), yet simplifies the process of releasing updates by doing the following additional tasks:

 1. Running the `cordova prepare` (or `phonegap prepare`) command to generate the [update contents](#update-contents-parameter) (**www** folder) that will be released to the CodePush server.